Skip to main content

 ╚═╝ ╚═╝ ╚═╝ ╚═════╝ ╚═════╝╚══════╝╚══════╝╚══════╝

 The dms command provides process management functionality for running, restarting, and killing DankMaterialShell instances.
-These commands manage both the DMS backend server and the Quickshell UI process, configuring IPC communication between them.
+These commands manage the DMS backend server, which in turn spawns and manages the Quickshell UI process as a child, configuring IPC communication between them.

 Overview

-DankMaterialShell consists of a Go backend server and a Quickshell UI frontend.
+DankMaterialShell consists of a Go backend server that spawns and manages a Quickshell UI frontend as a child process.
 The process management commands orchestrate both components:

 • Launching the DMS backend server